metonym/svelte-toggle/README.md

 ### Switch descriptors

-The toggle switch descriptors by setting `on` and `off`:
+Customize the toggle switch descriptors through the "on" and "off" props.

 ```svelte
 <Toggle on="On" off="Off" />
 ```

-Alternatively, use named slots:
+Alternatively, you can use named slots:

 ```svelte
 <Toggle on off>